Normalizations and misspecification in skill formation models: Skill formation models

-Next, I introduce two additional equations to allow for endogenous investment and to anchor the measures at an adult outcome.
-If investment is exogenous, in the sense that $\eta_{\theta,t}$ is independent of $I_{t}$, then these additional equations are not needed for the main identification results.
+Next, I introduce two equations to allow for endogenous investment and anchoring at an adult outcome.
+If investment is exogenous, in the sense that $\eta_{\theta,t}$ is independent of $I_{t}$, then these equations are not needed for the main identification results.
 That is, let

 Here $Y_t$ is parental income (or another exogenous variable that affects investment) and $Q$ is an adult outcome, such as earnings or education.
 An adult outcome does not necessarily have to be available and we can simply use a skill measure in period $T$ in its place.